RollerMouse Red Review: Centered Mouse That Could Finally End Your Wrist Pain

 The Rollerbar: Your New Way to Navigate

 The patented rollerbar is the defining feature of the RollerMouse Red.
-It's a textured, cylindrical control element that runs the full width of the device.
+It is a textured, cylindrical control element that runs the full width of the device.
 You roll it forward and back to move the cursor vertically, and slide it left and right for horizontal movement.

 Because the bar spans the entire device, either hand can operate it at any time, which means you can alternate hands throughout the day.
-This distributes the repetitive workload across both sides of your body rather than concentrating strain on one forearm.
-For anyone with a diagnosed RSI or early-stage wrist tension, that redistribution is a genuine relief strategy.
+This distributes repetitive workload across both sides of your body rather than concentrating strain on one forearm.

 The light-touch design also matters.
-You don't grip the rollerbar.
+You do not grip the rollerbar.
 You rest your fingers on it and guide it with gentle pressure.
-The RollerMouse Red plus, available on Contour Design's site, includes a memory foam wrist rest with vegan leather for added support during long sessions, which means your wrists get cushioned contact rather than hard-surface pressure.
+The RollerMouse Red product configuration includes wrist support options for longer sessions, helping reduce hard-surface contact pressure.

 Speed, Precision, and Programmable Controls